Kenyan Pundit

 Next time I’ll remember to do things the old-fashioned way, pick up the phone.
 The silver lining, no time away from the family…I always hate leaving them behind.
 And maybe I just need to do the hard thinking myself.

-14 Responses to ' Not off to Istanbul '
+17 comments to Not off to Istanbul

-greetings from Ngurdoto: sorry about the missed conference.
+• greetings from Ngurdoto: sorry about the missed conference.

 I missed a flight last year when I showed up at the airport and KQ could not find my e-booking; turns out the travel agent had ordered a paper ticket without informing me